 Laponderosa Kennels, British Columbia

 “Beag” is the Celtic word for small.
-Beagles today stand no more than 15 inches tall at the shoulder.
+Beagles today look like miniature Foxhounds and come in two sizes.
+The smaller stands no more than 13 inches (33 cm) tall.
+The larger dog does not exceed 15 inches (38 cm) tall at the shoulder.
 They have short, dense, weather-resistant coats that can be white, black, red, tan, lemon, or any mixture of these colours.
 A Beagle’s diet must be carefully monitored (they will eat anything) to fight a tendency to obesity.

 Arguably the most famous dog in the world, Snoopy, is the poster dog for Beagles.
 His intelligence, humour, and that unmistakable “ARROOOOO” define the Beagle’s personality.

 Compact, clean, and cuddly, Beagles are fun-loving and amusing pets.
 They are active, inquisitive and friendly.
 They get along well with other dogs and are extremely fond of children.
 This is the dog to keep up with active kids!
 Gentle in expression and nature, Beagles also shine as therapy dogs.

 Bred to work in packs, Beagles love company and should not be left alone for long periods of time.
 Boredom can turn your Beagle into a nuisance barker.